subugoe/typo3-find/README.md

     ```

 There are many more TypoScript configuration options.
 Please refer to
-the rest of this document and the example configurations provided in the
+the rest of this document and the linked example configurations to
-`Projects` folder to learn about them.
+learn about them.

 ## Example projects